-If you want to experience what a perfect burger tasted like in 1963, head to Pie ‘n Burger, where nothing about the place — including the butcher from whom they source ground chuck — has changed in decades.
-The double is the best way to go, with two quarter-pound balls of beef smashed down on the well-seasoned flat-top with a big can of tomato juice, then topped with lettuce and homemade Thousand Island dressing, all tucked into a toasted white bun and wrapped in wax paper.
-Don’t leave without trying some pie; the butterscotch variety is legendary.
+If you want to experience what a burger tasted like in 1963, head to Pie ‘n Burger in Pasadena, California, where not much has changed in decades.
+Go for beef, turkey or veggie topped with lettuce and homemade Thousand Island dressing, all tucked into a toasted white bun and wrapped in wax paper.
+You won’t regret it.

 Jill O/.
 Yelp

-A true Chicago classic, Berghoff first opened its doors in 1898, serving free sandwiches to guests who bought a mug of beer.
-Over the years a full roster of German classics made their way onto the menu, but a look at this one from a very long time ago reveals that things haven’t changed very much: that pork shank and the Thuringer sausages with sauerkraut won’t be going anywhere anytime soon.
+A true Chicago classic, The Berghoff Restaurant first opened its doors in 1898, serving free sandwiches to guests who bought a mug of beer for 10 cents.
+Over the years, a full roster of German classics made their way onto the menu, including Bavarian pretzels, potato pancakes, sausages and wiener schnitzel.
+It might go without saying, but the beer selection is nice too.

 Union Oyster House/Yelp

 Union Oyster House dates back to 1826, and it’s even alleged that the first toothpick in the U.S. was used here.
 Today, it’s a popular place for diners to enjoy oysters with world-famous cocktail sauce and other sought-after seafood like pan-seared scallops, clam chowder and New England lobsters boiled or broiled.
 The Boston hotspot isn’t far from Fenway Park, where you’ll find the most popular Major League Baseball team in the state.